AI Architecture User Guide

 Aggressive Momentum

-Favor 'aggressive' risk_mode when regime is 'trending' and bias confidence exceeds 0.75.
+Favour 'aggressive' risk_mode when regime is 'trending' and bias confidence exceeds 0.75.

 Set strong bias (strongbull/strongbear) when momentum is confirmed by multiple timeframes.